 Is My Home Suitable for a Heat Pump?

-The short answer is that the vast majority of UK homes can have a heat pump installed successfully.
-But "can" and "should" involve different considerations.
+The vast majority of UK homes can have a heat pump installed successfully — and with a £7,500 grant available, the financial case has never been stronger.
 Some homes are natural candidates where a heat pump will perform brilliantly with minimal changes.
 Others need some preparation work first.
 And a small number face challenges that make heat pumps more complex (though rarely impossible).
+This guide walks through every factor so you can assess your own home with confidence.

 Factor 1: Insulation Levels